What is the Latinx Artist Fellowship?

 How were the Fellows selected?

 The Fellows were selected by a jury of previous fellows and curators at partner organizations.
 The jury selects fellows from a pool of nominations submitted by artists, curators, scholars, and other arts professionals with expertise in Latinx art.
+Please contact us if you would like to know more about how to become a nominator.

 Why is the Fellowship necessary?